 Humans are sexually receptive regardless of the phase of estrous they are experiencing.
 Dogs and most other female mammals are only receptive during their heat or estrus phases.

-The owner of a young female dog means to have her spayed but, due to several incidents in her personal and professional life, is unable to arranged the procedure at the recommended six months of age.
-As a few weeks turn into months, her young dog begins to experiencing a heat cycle.
+The owner of a young female dog means to have her spayed but, due to several incidents in her personal and professional life, is unable to arrange the procedure at the recommended six months of age.
+As a few weeks turn into months, her young dog begins experiencing a heat cycle.
 With the unwanted heat cycle comes a bloody discharge that leaves a rather noticeable mess all over the pet owner’s white carpet and home.
 Although spay can be conducted during a heat cycle, there are more complications possible, so the owner decides to restrict her dog’s access to other dogs during the heat cycle so she does not become pregnant, discards the white carpet, cleans up for the several days of the heat cycle, and arranges for a spay after her dog’s cycle is complete so this does not happen again!
 After her dog’s spay there are no more messy heat cycles.